SwapnilDaddikar07/golang-concurrency/README.md

 **Who creates the channel , closes the channel.
 This is because the sender never knows when the channel is closed , but the receiver does.
 We can check with an OK flag returned when reading from the channel.
 It is true when channel is active , false when closed.**

-**Buffered channel only blocks for sender when the buffer is full**
+**Buffered channel only blocks for sender when the buffer is full.**